keystonejs/keystone/examples/custom-admin-ui-pages/README.md

 ## Feature Example - Custom Components for the Admin UI

-This base project implements a simple **Task Management** app, with `Tasks` and `People` who can be assigned to tasks.

-You can it as a starting place for learning how to use Keystone.
-It’s also a starter for other [feature projects](../).
+This project demonstrates how to create a custom page in the admin-ui.
+It builds on the [Task Manager](../task-manager) starter project.

 ## Instructions